 These examples have been automatically selected and may contain sensitive content.
 Read more…

 Further claims in the long-running dispute could add up to 5bn.
 Times, Sunday Times (2016)Unite made the claim in a national press advert to defend its long-running dispute with the airline.
 Times, Sunday Times (2011)They are part of a long-running dispute about new trains that are about to be introduced.
 Times, Sunday Times (2015)Typical entry in the long-running whodunnit series.
 The Sun (2009)Another enjoyable mystery in the long-running series.
-The Sun (2009)His career was halted for a while by a long-running battle with heroin addiction.
-Times, Sunday Times (2009)The police took no further action but it led to a long-running feud between the pair.
+The Sun (2009)The police took no further action but it led to a long-running feud between the pair.
 Times, Sunday Times (2015)The pair were said to be involved in a long-running feud over parking.
 The Sun (2012)Outstanding entry in the long-running series.
 The Sun (2009)He seems to enjoy long-running feuds.
 Times, Sunday Times (2010)He told the local media that he had returned to help to unite the opposition and to end the long-running civil war in the south.
 Times, Sunday Times (2008)Royal Mail and the union have been attacked for not resolving the long-running dispute.
 Times, Sunday Times (2007)This long-running series specialises in epic battlefield action where hundreds of combatants roam through ancient China.
 Times, Sunday Times (2014)The long-running sci-fi series gets a reboot in this prequel.
 The Sun (2010)Britain's top court sides with the banks in the long-running battle over excessive charges.
 The Sun (2009)In return, no new sanctions would be imposed for the same period and formal negotiations to end the long-running dispute could begin.
 Times, Sunday Times (2008)The long-running battle between the TV picture providers is almost over.
 The Sun (2008)THERE is something about the world of money broking that encourages long-running feuds and multimillion-pound legal actions.
 Times, Sunday Times (2006)